ArjyaSMishra/BXToolDemonstrator/README.md

 Note: For changes/testing in Client or Adapter, make changes on branch: “Prof” and then push it to “master”.

 Deploy project on Web-Server:
 1. First set-up a Web-Server with java 8 and Tomcat 7.0 installed in it.
 You will need a login id with admin rights.
-(Current Web-Server: bxtransform.cs.upb.de)
+(Current ready Web-Server: bxtransform.cs.upb.de)

 2. Create a war file (Client.war) from the Client (Right click on Client Project -> Export -> WAR file) and save it at a desired location.